nwerc-lu/2019/index.md

 The scoreboard will be available at [https://scoreboard.nwerc.eu/](https://scoreboard.nwerc.eu/) when the contest has started, and the problems are published 30 minutes into the competition at the [open competition](https://open.kattis.com/contests/nwerc19open).

+There will be a [livestream](https://www.youtube.com/icpclive) during the contest and award ceremony.

 ## Blog

 <ul class="post-list">